Chapter 2 : Detention With The Beast

 “No, Professor,” Lucius quickly assured her.
 “I’m quite content with cleaning the Great Hall.”

 Narcissa rolled her eyes.
-Of course, as captain of the Quidditch team, not to mention the most skilled and undefeated seeker of the entire school, Lucius Malfoy couldn’t afford to miss out on one bloody Quidditch practice.
+Of course, as captain of the Quidditch team, not to mention the most skilled and almost undefeated seeker of the entire school, Lucius Malfoy couldn’t afford to miss out on one bloody Quidditch practice.
 Narcissa rolled her eyes again, arms crossed.